visatu/InnoRasPi2019/XBee/XCTU_XBee3_setup.md

 2. Search for "AP" and set it to [1] (API mode without escapes)
 3. "ID" to whatever ID you want to use
 4. Scan channels "SC" to "FFF"
+5. "BD" to "7" a higher baud rate makes things a bit faster.
-5. "CE" Device role: One of your devices should Form network, others should Join network.
+6. "CE" Device role: One of your devices should Form network, others should Join network.
-6. Optionally, "NI" value will give your device a name.
+7. Optionally, "NI" value will give your device a name.
-7. Write settings to module (Write)
+8. Write settings to module (Write)
-8. To test if the devices see each other, run "Discover radio nodes in same network" (middle button in a device's card under Radio Modules).
+9. To test if the devices see each other, run "Discover radio nodes in same network" (middle button in a device's card under Radio Modules).

 ## Testing if the devices can send/receive messages:
 1. Alt + C to switch to consoles working mode